physiopy/physiopy-governance/org-docs/CHARTER.md

 - Understand and agree with the code of conduct, the contributors guidelines, and the governance of the Organization, and promote them across the Organization
 - Understand the goals and priorities of the Organization and promote them
-- Be actively involved in a project
+- Be actively involved in a project [[See tasks for first SC](https://github.com/physiopy/physiopy-governance/issues/3)]
 - Be reachable [see 6.2] and attend steering committee meetings

 **3.3 Composition**.
 The Steering Committee voting members are listed in the steering-committee.md file in the repository.
 The Steering Committee will appoint a Community Manager responsible for organizing Steering Committee activity.
 The following seats are to be filled on the Steering Committee: